-To solve this challenge, we have put our experience (and pleasure) of spending over $10M on Google AdWords, Facebook ads, and other media buying networks, together with our development skills, to generate a flow that advertises your store for you!
+To solve this challenge, we have put our experience (and pleasure) of spending over $10M on Google, eCommerce Facebook ads, and other media buying networks, together with our development skills, to generate a flow that advertises your store for you!
 Combining our PPC skills with the ability to automate the process, enables us to run and manage your campaigns at an affordable cost.

 In this post we would like to provide you with a complete picture of how the Traffic Booster works and why using it every month will help you gain better results.

 The initial flow of advertising online can be illustrated as fishing with ‘nets’.

 Any advertising company would throw a lot of targeting ‘nets’ to see which type of targeting works best for the specific store.
 By throwing many different types of ‘nets’, the advertisers end up spending more money than what they’d like, while waiting more time to get optimal results.

 Our smart algorithm enables us to start with fewer ‘nets’.
 The algorithm enables us to get a head start on the other advertisers, and as a result, the campaign is more efficient.
 What do we mean by efficient?
 A higher percentage of the initial budget is spent on what works, rather than testing ‘nets’ that would come back empty.

 As with any process (human or machine), the more the process is repeated, the better the end result.
 So as we run your campaign for a second or third month, we are able to convert your campaigns from good to great (lower cost, more conversions).
 We then have a large enough sample size to know what ‘nets’ bring you the most ‘fish’ (sales in your case)!